roelvanduijnhoven/muzieklijstjes-vibe/CONTRIBUTING.md

 ## Development Workflow

+Always run within the container, using the `.run` command!
+This is where PHP, et cetera, is set up.

 ### Helper Scripts

 The project includes two helper scripts in the root directory to simplify running commands: